llxxbb/Nature/doc/plan.md

     * delivery
   * new converter info
   * new call-out-parameter
+* snowflake for 128 bit implement.
+* StorTaskInfo
+    need include next delivery id to use
 * delay execute
 * optimise : dispatch need not to save to delivery
 * Thing's key support parametrization